NASAPsyche/irondb/README.md

 │ 	│
 │ 	├── template			# Templates for iron.sh
 │ 	│
-│ 	└── wait-for-it.sh 		# Script used in docker-compose to wait to start up
+│ 	└── wait-for-it.sh 		# Script used in docker-compose to wait for
-│ 					# server until database is ready
+│ 					# starting up the server until database is ready │
-│
 │
 ├── external			# External python scripts for